Sture Hof

 Verdict: Book It for the Wine as Much as the Fish

 The common assumption about Sturehof is that it's a tourist-facing heritage restaurant coasting on 127 years of reputation.
 That reading is wrong.
 Yes, it's one of Stockholm's most classical brasseries, open 365 days a year and planted at Stureplan 2 in the centre of the city.
-But what makes it worth booking in 2025 is a wine program that has consistently ranked among the strongest in Europe — #1 on Star Wine List in 2022 and 2023, and #2 and #3 in 2020 — paired with a seafood kitchen that gives those bottles something serious to work against.
+But what makes it worth booking in 2025 is a wine program that has consistently ranked among the strongest in Europe — #1 on Star Wine List in 2022 and 2023, #2 and #3 in 2020 — paired with a seafood kitchen that gives those bottles something serious to work against.
 If you're coming only for fish, it's a solid choice.
 If you're coming for fish and wine together, it punches well above its brasserie category.

 What to Expect as a First-Timer

 Sturehof is a large, high-energy room.
-Expect noise, movement, and the particular atmosphere of a place that has been feeding Stockholm since 1897 and still draws a genuinely mixed crowd: business lunches, post-work groups, tourists who did their research, and locals who treat it as a standing habit.
+Expect noise, movement, the particular atmosphere of a place that has been feeding Stockholm since 1897 and still draws a genuinely mixed crowd: business lunches, post-work groups, tourists who did their research, locals who treat it as a standing habit.
 It does not feel quiet or intimate.
 If you want a contemplative dinner, this is not the right room.
-If you want to eat well, drink well, and be part of a genuinely alive space in central Stockholm, it delivers that reliably.
+If you want to eat well, drink well, be part of a genuinely alive space in central Stockholm, it delivers that reliably.

 The hours are useful: Monday through Saturday from 11:30 am to 2 am, Sunday from noon to 2 am.
 That late kitchen is rare in Stockholm's dining scene and makes it a practical option after theatre, concerts, or whenever the city's shorter-hours restaurants have already closed.
-Booking is rated easy, so last-minute plans are workable , though peak Friday and Saturday evenings will fill the better tables.
+Booking is rated easy, so last-minute plans are workable, though peak Friday and Saturday evenings will fill the better tables.

 The Wine Program Is the Real Draw